a-n-rose/Vocab-Collector-and-Tester/README.md

 # Vocab-Collector-and-Tester
 My own personal vocabulary collector.
 Work in progress.
 Collect words in different languages in different lists.
 These are saved to a database via SQLite3.
 Create quizes w write-in options, multiple choice, "flashcards".

+EDIT: I've randomly decided to play with this again and cleaned it up using Poetry.
+It's good enough to help preserve my German.
+We'll see if I further improve on it.

 Here is my <a href="https://a-n-rose.github.io/2018/11/05/personal-vocab-app.html">blog post</a> about this project.

 ## To Run: